randaldong/LostGem/Notes.md

-## Player

 ### Layer

-- to put it in front of everything, a good practice is to create different sorting layers for different hierarchies, and put the character in a "bigger" layer
+- to put an object in front of everything, a good practice is to create different sorting layers for different hierarchies, and put the object in a "bigger" layer

-### Physics 2D
+## Physics 2D

 Can change the settings in Project Settings --> Physics 2D, including Gravity (-9.81 by default), Simulation Mode (Fixed Update by default, 0.02s per update)